h4rldev/portfolio/README.md

 ## What is the SASR Stack?

-The FASR is an website stack consisting of:
+The SASR is an website stack consisting of:

 - SQLite, stable single file db
 - Axum, a rust web framework.